ionic-team/ionic-site/docs/guide/publishing.md

 ![](http://i.imgur.com/tmRoIlg.png)

-One the next screen, shown on the image below, select the plus (+) button in order to add a new iOS App ID.
+On the next screen, shown on the image below, select the plus (+) button in order to add a new iOS App ID.

 ![](http://i.imgur.com/BbK4KHq.png)